 He recently managed a national PEACE campaign for the Asia Foundation-USAID, which has been instrumental in bringing conflict resolution to afflicted areas of the country.
 Mr. Acharya is a member of Rotary International.

-Currently Deputy Inspector General of Nepal Police, Dr. Kulesh Thapa is a medical doctor affiliated with the Nepal Police Hospital for the last 23 years.
+Retired Deputy Inspector General of Nepal Police, Dr. Kulesh Thapa is a medical doctor affiliated with the Nepal Police Hospital for the last 23 years.
 His particular area of expertise is disaster management.
 Dr. Thapa also works as a trainer of pre-hospital emergency care and has extensive experience throughout South and South East Asia, and Africa working with UNDP and international NGOs.

 Sharada Bhakta Ranjit is Deputy Inspector General (Retired) of Nepal Police where he served nearly 28 years.
 He is well conversant with security and risk management issues including security planning and monitoring.
 Having served as a senior police officer during Nepal’s decade long insurgency, he also has considerable first hand experience with armed conflict.

 Mr. Ranjit also has international field experience as a UN peace keeper deployed in Haiti and Afghanistan.
 He is currently working as a security advisor and consultant to a number of private firms in Kathmandu and is also active in a number of social service activities including the Community Police Service Group of Kalimati and as Vice President of Club 50.